Javascript is not enabled.

 Why

 The RAIN technique, created by mindfulness teacher Michele McDonald, helps you connect with — and eventually let go of — emotional distractions that can interfere with your focus.
-According to AARP’s Global Council on Brain Health report “Brain Health and Mental Well-Being,” a key component of mental being is environmental mastery: the capacity to cope, adjust and adapt to problems and not feel overwhelmed by stress.
+According to AARP’s Global Council on Brain Health report “Brain Health and Mental Well-Being,” a key component of mental well-being is environmental mastery: the capacity to cope, adjust and adapt to problems and not feel overwhelmed by stress.
 Excessive negative thoughts and ruminating on the same emotional wounds again and again interfere with our well-being.
 It’s stressful to be at the mercy of our emotions, and it may take a toll on our mental acuity too.
 An AARP survey that accompanied the report found that “adults age 50 or older who frequently managed stress effectively were more likely to rate their cognitive functions as ‘excellent’ or ‘very good.’ ” The ability to cope with stressors mindfully has also been shown to increase life satisfaction, in part because people feel better able to deal with life’s issues.